eddex/jumpcutter-android/README.md

 ## Android app
 The app lets the user select a video to edit and configure all settings needed by the server.
+It is also possible to share a video or YouTube link with the app.
+All converted videos can be viewed in a list.

 ## Server
 The server is used to edit the video by using [carykh's jumpcutter](https://github.com/carykh/jumpcutter) which is included as a submodule in this repository.